rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Changelog ==

+= 1.1.10 =
+* Add product filter option

+= 1.1.9.2 =
+* google_product_category added to Facebook

+= 1.1.9.1 =
+* Fixed: Sale Price will not be visible if empty(For Google Merchant)

+= 1.1.9 =
+* Add Support for woocommerce custom field
+* Add new merchant - Facebook

+= 1.1.8 =
+* Add Category Mapping Feature

-= 1.0.0 =
+= 1.1.7 =
+* New merchant - Become
-* Initial version with support for Google Merchant
+* yith brand attribute support
+* custom template

-= 1.0.1 =
+= 1.1.6 =
-* Optimize to deal with large numbers of products.
+* Compatible with php7
+* Category Mapping

+= 1.1.5 =
+* Added the difference between premium and free version

+= 1.1.4 =
+* Add new merchants (amazon, bing, ebay, kelkoo, nextag, pricegrabber)
+* Provide support for both xml and text feed

+= 1.1.3 =
+* Product description issue for variable products
+* Update dropdown type for merchants

+= 1.1.2 =
+* Normalize windows path for ajax

-= 1.0.2 =
+= 1.1.1 =
-* Fix issue with feed attributes values.
+* Fixed issue on other pages causing by scripts

 = 1.1.0 =
 * New feature: Feed customization with custom attributes and values.
 * Improves UI
 * Bug fixes

-= 1.1.1 =
-* Fixed issue on other pages causing by scripts

-= 1.1.2 =
-* Normalize windows path for ajax

-= 1.1.3 =
-* Product description issue for variable products
-* Update dropdown type for merchants

-= 1.1.4 =
-* Add new merchants (amazon, bing, ebay, kelkoo, nextag, pricegrabber)
-* Provide support for both xml and text feed

-= 1.1.5 =
+= 1.0.2 =
-* Added the difference between premium and free version
+* Fix issue with feed attributes values.

-= 1.1.6 =
+= 1.0.1 =
-* Compatible with php7
+* Optimize to deal with large numbers of products.
-* Category Mapping

-= 1.1.7 =
+= 1.0.0 =
-* New merchant - Become
-* yith brand attribute support
+* Initial version with support for Google Merchant
-* custom template

-= 1.1.8 =
-* Add Category Mapping Feature

-= 1.1.9 =
-* Add Support for woocommerce custom field
-* Add new merchant - Facebook

-= 1.1.9.1 =
-* Fixed: Sale Price will not be visible if empty(For Google Merchant)

-= 1.1.9.2 =
-* Fixed: Category mapping added to Facebook